Hurricanes top Capitals 4-1 in Carolina's 1st outdoor game - WHIZ News

 Former Wolfpack basketball greats David Thompson and Dereck Whittenburg — who led N.C.
 State to NCAA championships in 1974 and 1983, respectively — introduced the Hurricanes as they emerged from the tunnel.

 And finally, there was Ripken the Bat Dog — official tee retriever for N.C.
-State football and bat retriever for the nearby minor-league Durham Bulls baseball team — performing a ceremonial puck drop between Carolina captain Jordan Staal and Washington’s Nicklas Backstrom.
+State football and bat retriever for the nearby minor-league Durham Bulls baseball team — performing a ceremonial puck drop between Staal and Washington’s Nicklas Backstrom.

 UP NEXT